IhsalRiyas/amfoss-tasks/task-01/readme.md

-Here there! apparently I need to write out all the commands I used for each task.
-I don't really get the point since I feel like this will probably be asked in the interview process again, but eh, I don't care. don't except any fancy bolding or italics tho. why? cause its currently Oct 1, 12:34 AM , and I am typing this while I listen to this yt video that slaps(https://www.youtube.com/watch?v=elaSoKe1gFw&t=715s). anyways, here are the common commands I used as far as I remember.
+here are the common commands I used as far as I remember.

 1. cd : change directory. essentially, the Windows equivalent to opening a file
 2. ls : so remember cd? so while you have opened the file, you can't see its contents . ls helps with that. it essentially tells you all elements that are within that folder.